RobertDurfee/ConsoleOutput/README.md

 ### Disclaimer
 This is not production-worthy code!
 View this simply as a proof-of-concept.
 Preconditions are implicit.
 No error checking exists.

+More in-depth documentation is forthcoming!
+For now, a simple example program is provided.

 ### Example
 ```C++
 #include "Console.h"